LeonelListro/week2-landing/README.md

 Week4:
 We turn responsive now!
 No more pxs, in this week we are going to get some flexbox and a responsive desing!.

+Week5:
+We say hello to JavaScrip, in this week and for 2 more weeks we are going to start to reason about js codes.

 ```
 In this awesome landing page you can find a lot of information about the company